muditasaxena05/wordle-clone/README.md

 # wordle-clone

 A simple Wordle clone I built to practice frontend development.
 Runs entirely in the browser, it has no frameworks, no dependencies, just one HTML file.
-The entire project was made using only HTML, CSS and JavaScript
+The entire project was made using only HTML, CSS and JavaScript.

-##How to play:
+##How to play:<br>
 Guess the 5-letter word in 6 tries.
 After each guess the tiles tell you how close you were:

 - Green tile: Right letter, right spot